kaaisz/philosophy-map/README.md

 ## Usage

-- Philosopher's profile will show up when you hovered on each markers.
-You can toggle subjects on left bottom to filter them.
+- Philosopher's profile will show up when you clicked/tapped on each markers.
+You can toggle subjects on left bottom (or bottom on mobile) to filter them.

 - Scroll up/down enables zooming in/out.
 Moving from side to side is also possible with drag and drop.

-- Japanese, Chinese and Korean language available. (note: machine-translated)
+- Available language (note: machine-translated based on Japanese)
+    - English
+    - 日本語
+    - 中文
+    - 한국어
+    - Español
+    - Français
+    - Português

 ---